Last year was the worst year on record for persecution of Christians worldwide.

-During our service, we’ll have our weekly question and answer time, and our Senior Minister Jodie will be answering these questions:
+During our service, we’ll have our weekly question and answer time, and Jodie will be answering these questions:

 If you’re wanting to check out our church we’d really love you to visit us on Saturday at 5pm for a contemporary service with kids’ program and dinner afterwards, or come along on Sunday at 8am for a Prayer Book service.